atifaziz/Partials/README.md

 ```

 Partials also gives you `Then` for composing functions together, which can
-also be used to turn the chained projections, like the two `Select` operations)
+be used to turn the chained projections, like the two `Select` operations
 in the example above, into one:

 ```c#